sambadregmi/sambadregmi.github.io/_pages/research.md

 # Work
 Currenlty, I am a part of the development and engineering team that is working on building the very first High-NA EUV Lithography System ([TWINSCAN EXE500](https://www.asml.com/en/news/press-releases/2022/intel-and-asml-strengthen-their-collaboration-to-drive-high-na-into-manufacturing-in-2025)).

-# Ph.D Research
+# Ph.D.
+Research
 I worked as a graduate research assistant in the Physical Human-Robot Interaction Laboratory (pHRI Lab), which is directed by [Dr. Yun Seong Song](https://mae.mst.edu/facultyandstaff/facultysong/).
 The project -- "Human Arm Impedance Modulation during Overground Physical Interactions"-- was funded by National Science Foundation.
-As a part of my PhD, I mainly worked on two projects descried briefly below.
+As a part of my Ph.D, I mainly worked on two projects during my Ph.D., which are descried briefly below.
-## Development of an Interactive Robot for Overground Physical Human-Robot Interaction ###
+## Development of an Interactive Robot for Overground Physical Human-Robot Interaction
 ### Phase I: Development of overground robot
   * Developement of robotic arm\
   Due to the unique characteristics expected in the robot (i.e. capable of doing overground physical human-robot interection tasks), the robotic arm (manipulator) had to be designed and then built in our lab.
 The unique kinematic and dynamic characteristics of the robotic arm were identified and calculated.
 The second order non-linear dynamics of the arm was derived and hence was coded in to develop a simulator model of the robotic arm.
 This simulator not only helped us weighing up the effectiveness of the robotic arm based on its endpoint impedance but also will helped us in designing the effective control algorithms.